alphagov/govuk-developer-docs/source/manual/howto-restore-an-individual-postgres-database.html.md

 parent: "/manual.html"
 ---

+# Restore an Individual Postgres Production Database in AWS RDS

 > If you need to restore an entire RDS instance please see [this manual page](/manual/howto-backup-and-restore-in-aws-rds.html) instead.

 ### Restoring From S3 Backups